Matthew Humberstone School: Clee Grammar School uniform

 The cap and blazer were black.
 The cap and blazer were decorated with the school badge and the blazer edges were outlined with black and white piping.
 The tie was black with white diagonal stripes.
 During the 1950s, most eleven-year-olds were outfitted with short grey trousers and continued to wear these until the second or third form when outgrown shorts were replaced by 'longs'.

 Other information

 Highlights of the academic year were Sports Day, Founder's day and Speech Day.

 Competition was encouraged in the school and pupils were members of one of the four houses: Bolingbroke, Burleigh, Humberstone and Newton.
 Points were accumulated throughout the year for sporting and academic achievements, but lost through lateness and poor work, so that at the end of the year one house could claim to be Cock House!

-Speech Day was held at a variety of venues such as the Theatre Royal, the ABC Cinema and sometimes the school hall, with notable personalities presenting the prizes.
+Speech Day was held at a variety of venues such as the Theatre Royal, the ABC Cinema, the Empire Theatre and sometimes the school hall, with notable personalities presenting the prizes.